CuriousCr0w/CuriousCr0w/README.md

 👀 I’m interested in data science and analytics, dabble in various languages but my main two are R and Python

-🌱 I’m currently learning R,SQL and Java
+🌱 I’m currently learning R and Java

 💞️ I’m looking to collaborate on research projects and data analysis